Germany's ZF takeover hunger not sated by TRW buy

-HANOVER, Germany, Sept 23 (Reuters) - German auto supplier ZF Friedrichshafen will consider further acquisitions after agreeing a $13.5 billion takeover including debt of U.S. peer TRW last week, ZF’s chief executive said on Tuesday.
+HANOVER Germany (Reuters) - German auto supplier ZF Friedrichshafen [ZFF.UL] will consider further acquisitions after agreeing a $13.5 billion takeover including debt of U.S. peer TRW TRW.N last week, ZF’s chief executive said on Tuesday.

 “We have not reached the limits of our financing capabilities,” Stefan Sommer said on the sidelines of the IAA commercial vehicles show.